doctrine/dbal/UPGRADE.md

 5. The `add()`, `getQueryPart()`, `getQueryParts()`, `resetQueryPart()` and `resetQueryParts()` methods are removed.
 6. For a `select()` query, the `getSQL()` method now throws an expression if no `SELECT` expressions have been provided.

-## BC BREAK: `OCI8Statement::convertPositionalToNamedPlaceholders()` is removed.

-The `OCI8Statement::convertPositionalToNamedPlaceholders()` method has been extracted to an internal utility class.

-## BC BREAK: `ServerInfoAwareConnection::requiresQueryForServerVersion()` is removed.

-The `ServerInfoAwareConnection::requiresQueryForServerVersion()` method has been removed as an implementation detail which is the same for almost all supported drivers.

-## BC BREAK: Changes in obtaining the currently selected database name

-- The `Doctrine\DBAL\Driver::getDatabase()` method has been removed.
-Please use `Doctrine\DBAL\Connection::getDatabase()` instead.
-- `Doctrine\DBAL\Connection::getDatabase()` will always return the name of the database currently connected to, regardless of the configuration parameters and will initialize a database connection if it's not yet established.
-- A call to `Doctrine\DBAL\Connection::getDatabase()`, when connected to an SQLite database, will no longer return the database file path.

 ## BC BREAK: Changes in handling string and binary columns

 - When generating schema DDL, DBAL no longer provides the default length for string and binary columns.
 The application may need to provide the column length if required by the target platform.